Caliph3ubaidUrRe7man/greasemonkey/README.md

 # Greasemonkey Userscripts Collection

-Professional, concise overview of the userscripts and helper files in this folder.

 ## Project Overview

 This folder contains a small collection of Greasemonkey/Tampermonkey userscripts, configuration values, and helper/require files intended to improve media playback and site appearance across sites such as YouTube, Vimeo, Twitch, and general websites.
 The scripts include RTL progress bar support, a DarkReader variant, YouTube-specific helpers, and small fixes for site behavior.